josphat-kahihia/The-Mkulima-DSS/README.md

  and soil type(implementation not complete).

 ### How to run the system locally
-- Git clone this project into XAMPP (or WAMPP) using the following command:
+- Git clone this project into XAMPP's htdocs directory (or WAMPP's equivalent) using the following command:
 - (git clone https://github.com/josphat-kahihia/The-Mkulima-DSS)
 - Populate the database using data found in mkulima_database using the steps\
  provided in the README of the mkulima_database.
 (You'll be required to use\
  php myadmin to do the steps there.)
-- Open the index.html (or homepage.html) file, and use the web interface to\
+- Open the "The-Mkulima-DSS" directory in localhost, and use the web interface to proceed.
- proceed.

 ### Sections needing more work (Recommendations)
 Should our work be built upon, we recommend the following: